 About the Philippines

 The local people we met on our Philippines honeymoon were just incredible; they’re some of the warmest and welcoming humans in the world.
-The Philippines differs quite a bit from the other honeymoon destinations in South East Asia, as it has a big western influence.
+The Philippines differs quite a bit from the other bucket list destinations in South East Asia, as it has a big western influence.
 Most people speak English quite well, which definitely helps to circumnavigate the vast array of islands, scattered around this breathtaking archipelago!

 It has a unique cultural mix with western and Spanish influence, due to Spain and America’s colonization of the Philippines.
 The local language Tagalog, has many words very similar to Spanish.
 Although you don’t need to learn Tagalog, it’s definitely good to know a few basics, as it helps gain local respect.